packagist/private-packagist-docs/docs/setup-vendor.md

 ## Using vendor bundles to manage customer access to packages

 Vendor bundles allow you to group packages and grant multiple customers access to the same packages.
-Instead of having to grant customers access to every package individually, you grant them access to the vendor bundle, and they will automatically receive access to all packages in the bundle.
-Adding additional packages to that bundle will then automatically grant all customer with access to the bundle access to those packages as well.
+Instead of having to grant customers access to every package individually, you grant them access to a vendor bundle, and they will automatically receive access to all packages in the bundle.
+Adding additional packages to that bundle will then automatically grant all customers with access to the bundle access to these packages as well.

-Vendor bundles can be managed on Vendor Bundles section from the Vendor tab, and they can be assigned to customers on the bundle section of a customer.
+Vendor bundles can be managed on the Vendor Bundles section from the Vendor tab, and they can be assigned to customers on the bundle section of a customer.

 Vendor bundles can also be created and customer access can be granted via our API using our [API client](https://github.com/packagist/private-packagist-api-client) with the following code snippet: